NajiElKotob/Awesome-Viz/Questions.md

 ### Titanic
+`These questions can be used to gain insights into the factors that contributed to survival on the Titanic, such as identifying groups of people that were more likely to survive, understanding the relationship between fare price and survival, and understanding the role of family and travel companions in survival.`
 * What was the total number of passengers on the Titanic?
 * What was the total number of passengers who survived the Titanic disaster?
 * What was the total number of passengers per class on the Titanic?